ExpressVPN vs CyberGhost: Head to Head Comparison in Australia

 |Avg.
 Download: 27.17 Mbps||Avg.
 Download: 17.10 Mbps|

-To find out the best VPN among the two, we conducted an in-depth test of their speed concerning servers in the United States and the United Kingdom.
+To find out the best VPN among Expressvpn vs Cyberghost, we conducted an in-depth test of their speed concerning servers in Australia.

 We made sure to use the fastest protocol each provider offers for this test.
 WireGuard was the choice for CyberGhost, and Lightway protocol was selected for ExpressVPN.
 You can also see our VyprVPN vs ExpressVPN comparison to see how these two protocols compare.